 Catherine started dancing at a young age, but discovered swing dancing much later when a friend introduced her to the Swing Dance Club at Western University in 2009.
 Since then, Catherine set out to learn from many different teachers and explore many different styles of social dancing, from Lindy Hop to Balboa, Shag, Jive, and Vernacular Jazz.
 As a teacher, Catherine aims to help students tap into the joy and collaboration at the heart of swing dancing.
 She believes in supporting every dancer’s unique dance journey, using technique as a tool to build confidence and a foundation for self-expression.

 Charlie has been swing dancing in dance halls, bars, and house parties in Toronto for most of his adult life.
-After taking his first lesson in the late 1990s, Charlie continued to learn Lindy Hop and Balboa in local classes and international workshops.
+After taking his first lesson in the late 1990s, Charlie continued to learn Lindy Hop, Balboa, Slow Balboa and Collegiate Shag in local classes and international workshops.
 Now, he enjoys teaching others and introducing them to the world of vintage dancing.
-Charlie has taught at Lindy Hop Revolution, performed at many events, and danced in a Rockabilly video.
+Charlie has taught at Lindy Hop Revolution, performed at many events, and even danced in a rockabilly music video.
+He has given many privates in all 4 dance styles and loves to spread his passion for dancing to anyone who shows an interest.
 He also had a cocktail—The Charlie Foster—named after him at the Dovercourt House.

 John started Swing dancing in 2012, getting his introduction to Lindy Hop and Charleston at Bee’s Knees studio in Toronto.
 Sinking progressively deeper into the scene, he enjoyed taking classes, finding Balboa a few years into his dance journey and becoming a die hard proponent ever since.
 John has travelled to workshops and competition events across Canada, the US, and Europe, and enjoys working on his dancing in many ways, through classes, social dancing, and practice.
 John is a former Lindy Hop Revolution teacher and enjoys spreading swing dancing to others so that they can experience their own connection to movement, people, and music in whatever way brings them joy.